Daylight Saving for 2020: When Does the Time Change?

 How you feel about Daylight Saving Time probably depends on whether you are an early riser or a night owl.
-Obviously, changing the number on a clock doesn’t actually add any time onto our days.
+Obviously, changing the number on a clock doesn’t actually add any time to our days.
 That point was eloquently made in this old joke:

 When told the reason for daylight savings time the Old Indian said,

 “Only the government would believe that you could cut a foot off the top of a blanket, sew it to the bottom, and have a longer blanket.”